mxdev92/You/replit.md

 • Implemented smart optimistic updates - cart updates immediately while syncing with server in background
 • Reduced all animation durations: hover transitions from 150ms to 80ms, shimmer from 100ms to 50ms
 • Eliminated redundant API calls - cart refresh now happens in background instead of blocking UI
+• ULTRA-FAST CATEGORY SWITCHING: Enhanced category transitions with professional animations and caching
+• Reduced category switch animations from 100ms to 30ms for instant response
+• Implemented intelligent product caching (30s) with keepPreviousData for seamless transitions
+• Added layout animations and reduced product load delays from 100ms to 20ms per item
+• Enhanced category selection with optimistic updates and 5-minute cache for stability
 • ADMIN NUMBER UPDATE: Changed admin WhatsApp number from 07757250444 to 07511856947 for all invoice delivery and notifications
 • Updated Ultra-Stable PDF Delivery, legacy delivery service, WhatsApp services, and admin panel UI with new admin number
 • ULTRA-STABLE WHATSAPP CONNECTION: Enhanced WhatsApp service with ultra-stable configuration for maximum reliability